-A median is a numerical value separating the upper half of a sorted array of numbers from the lower half.
-In a list where there are an odd number of entities, the median is the number found in the middle of the array.
-If the array contains an even number of entities, then there is no single middle value, instead the median becomes the average of the two numbers found in the middle.
-For this mission, you are given a non-empty array of natural numbers (X).
+A median is a numerical value separating the upper half of a sorted list of numbers from the lower half.
+In a list where there are an odd number of entities, the median is the number found in the middle of the list.
+If the list contains an even number of entities, then there is no single middle value, instead the median becomes the average of the two numbers found in the middle.
+For this mission, you are given a non-empty list of natural integers.
 With it, you must separate the upper half of the numbers from the lower half and find the median.

 Output: The median as a float or an integer.

 How it is used: The median has usage for Statistics and Probability theory, it has especially significant value for skewed distribution.
-For example: we want to know average wealth of people from a set of data -- 100 people earn $100 in month and 10 people earn $1,000,000.
+For example: we want to know average wealth of people from a set of data - 100 people earn $100 in month and 10 people earn $1,000,000.
 If we average it out, we get $91,000.
 This is weird value and does nothing to show us the real picture.
 In this case the median would give to us more useful value and a better picture.
-The Article at Wikipedia.
+The Article...